-On the other hand, a 'top down' approach is applied for the calculation of the stock in commercial and industrial equipment, starting with the total imported amount of refrigerant.
-To determine the portion used for commercial and industrial refrigeration, the refrigerant consumption of other applications is subtracted from the import amount.
-The evaluation of commercial and industrial refrigeration is carried out together, and the portion of industrial refrigeration is included under commercial refrigeration in the reporting tables.
+On the other hand, a 'top down' approach is applied for the calculation of the stock in commercial and industrial equipment starting with the total imported amount of refrigerant.
+To determine the portion used for commercial and industrial refrigeration, the refrigerant consumption of other applications is subtracted from the import amount (consumption for the production and maintenance based on the bottom up calculations of stock as given in the example of mobile air conditioning in Annex A3.2).
+Commercial and industrial refrigeration have been evaluated together so far.
+For the present submission calculations were carried out separately.
+To do so, the bulk refrigerant for commercial and industrial application was split for the entire time period of F-Gas use, considering typical use of refrigerant blends and information on commercial and industrial equipment provided to FOEN (Carbotech 2018).
+Parameters covering so far commercial and industrial applications were adapted accordingly.

 The combination of 'bottom up' with 'top down' calculations leads to more comprehensive results than using just one approach.
 Noteworthy, in the hypothetical but possible case of incomplete 'bottom up' evaluations, remaining imported refrigerant would be attributed to the production and maintenance of industrial and commercial refrigeration equipment.
-This might be a reason why the resulting refrigerant stock of commercial and industrial refrigeration, which serves as the residual, tends to be higher than in neighbouring countries.
+This might be a reason why the resulting refrigerant stock of commercial and industrial refrigeration, which serves as the resuidual, tends to be higher than in neighbouring countries.